swri-robotics/ConnTact/conntact/ReadMe.md

 We show that the ConnTask has a few ConnStep objects inside.
 These are simple definitions of motion and end conditions which give executable meaning to the ConnTask state machine states.

 Above the InsertScrew ConnTask we show some Connfig files, each for a different size of screw.
-ConnTasks are, at least by default, easy to parameterize.
-If the algorithm stays the same, any numerical values should be easily tweakable for different workpieces.
+Connfigs hold parameters to specify a Task for different sizes/shapes of workpieces of the same basic type.
+Most algorithms are expected to be easy to parameterize.
+Using Connfigs, numerical values are easily tweakable for different workpieces.

 ## Installation